mikelbresko/Happy-Frame/README.md

 Senior Project

 App:
--Login with Happy Frames credentials.
+Login with Happy Frames credentials.
 Forgot Password email recovery option is available.
--The main page is the Frames page:
+The main page is the Frames page:

     From here you can:
         -Access Settings (See username, user email, manage payment (not implemented), change password, and delete account.